“We are not the makers of history. We are made by history.” Martin Luther King JR

 In addition to the principles, we also understand that learning is invisible in the short term and that sustained mastery takes time.

 Our content is subject specific.
 We make intra-curricular links to strengthen schemas.
 Reading, writing, speaking and listening skills are further promoted in History.
-Within each topic, a ‘Big Write’ is completed reflecting upon scientific knowledge.
-This is not necessarily a standalone genre of writing but may be a conclusion or evaluation within a lesson.

 Skills and Techniques